 Joanna combines a background in human teaching with 20 years of animal training experience to bring Reno dog, cat, and bird lovers the best possible training results.

 A lifelong learning junkie, Joanna holds a degree in psychology from the University of Nevada, Reno, is certified as Knowledge Assessed through the Certification Council for Professional Dog Trainers, is a member of the Association of Professional Dog Trainers, is an NACSW Certified Nose Work Instructor, and can be seen attending training conferences and seminars whenever the opportunity strikes.
 Joanna is a charter member of the Pet Professional Guild.

-Joanna shares her Reno home with a mostly-rescued menagerie of two Amazon parrots, a disabled cockatiel, a Dutch bunny, an Australian Cattle Dog, and two cats.
+Joanna shares her Reno home with a mostly-rescued menagerie of two Amazon parrots, a disabled cockatiel, a Dutch bunny, an Australian Cattle Dog, an Australian Kelpie, and two cats.